katydtf1234/fluffy-doodle/PAM-Module-Instructions.md

-Build and install by running `make install`.
+Build & install by running:

+    ./bootstrap.sh
+    ./configure
+    make
+    make install

+If you don't have access to `sudo`, you have to manually become "root" prior to calling `make install`.

 Then add this line to your PAM configuration file: